My Dad died when he was 91, but lived until he was 92.

 When I walked into that ward each day I never knew whether or not I was going to get ‘lucid dad’, with whom I could have a ‘normal’ conversation (when hearing aids were retrieved from 7 floors below), ‘sleepy dad’ who would say hello, then turn over and sleep the whole time I was there); or ‘grumpy dad’ who wanted to be out of hospital as soon as possible and couldn’t understand why we had left him there to rot.
 Oddly, on a day that followed one where he had been delusional, he would be able to discuss the delusion in detail and recognise it as such.
 If he had been horrible to me one day, he would always apologise the next.
 Occasionally, if he had experienced a mini stroke he would slur his words for a while and always know he was doing so, he used to say that speaking was like ‘dragging through barbed wire’.
 He was also convinced that his anvil and physics books had been stolen from home and would frequently ask me to check they were still there.

 My daily arrival at the hospital would always start with a hunt for the hearing aids, without which no conversation was possible.
-As well as them being thrown out of the window, another pair was sent to the laundry with the sheets (never to be seen again) and occasionally they could be found in the ears of a neighbouring patient.
+As well as them being thrown out of the window, another pair was sent to the laundry with the sheets (never to be seen again) and occasionally they would be found in the ears of a neighbouring patient.
 The usual spot to find them though, would be under the pillow or somewhere in that vicinity, rolled up in a piece of tissue.

 Anyone who has been a regular visitor to somebody who has been in hospital for a long period will know that real time stops when you go through those hospital doors.
 You enter an alternative universe punctuated by weird meal times (lunch at 11.30? really?), linen changes, temperature and blood pressure checks and, if you are very lucky, an occasional visit from a doctor.
 Unless you are really on the ball you never find your car in the car park because, without fail, you head for the spot where you had parked the day before and you consider taking out a second mortgage to cover the hospital car parking charges.
 You get to know the hospital staff far too intimately than you would wish and conversely become a part-time resident in your own home where the remainder of the family greet you like a long-lost relative.
-You will use your dad’s +5 glasses instead of your own +1’s (which you have left in the car) and you will use them to read his charts, any neighbouring patients charts, directions for waste disposal, instructions on operating a drip; all because you are so bored and it has been such a long wait for him to come out from the scanning room and the book that you bought with you especially for these occasions is sitting with your glasses in the car.
+You will use your dad’s +5 glasses instead of your own +1’s (which you have left in the car) and you will use them to read his charts, any neighbouring patients charts, directions for waste disposal, instructions on operating a drip; all because you are so bored and it has been such a long wait for him to come out from the scanning room, and the book that you bought with you especially for these occasions is sitting with your glasses in the car.
 After six weeks of eating fast-food from hospital eateries you are likely to become a patient yourself and, due to time constraints, food at home is usually accompanied by “pop, pop, pop, ping” (knife in cellophane followed by microwave ding).

 Vascular Dementia, I have learned, does not follow any particular pattern.
 There were clearly some characteristics that indicated that dad had the disease, but he didn’t quite fit into the box (when did he ever?) and the specialist was never really convinced that it was a correct diagnosis – he did suggest that the delirious episodes could have been brought on by a succession of various infections, being on steroids for too long or the series of mini-strokes that dad was experiencing.
 Nevertheless, it was apparent to all of us who spent time with dad during those last two months that a large part of the person we knew and loved had gone.